mitre-ace-direct/ace-direct/iam/README.md

 ### Environment variables

-The OpenAM installation requires a few environment variables.
+OpenAM requires a few environment variables:

-* **OPENAM_BASE_NAME** - This is the base name of the installation.
-This installation assumes an OpenAM _base name_ of `ace`.
-Note that this base name is used to configure ACE Direct in `ace-direct/dat/config.json`, in the `openam:path` variable.
+* **OPENAM_BASE_NAME** - This is the _base name_ of the installation.
+The installation instructions default to base name `ace`.
+Note that the base name is used to configure the `openam:path` variable in the ACE Direct `ace-direct/dat/config.json` configuration file.
 * **JAVA_HOME** - This is the base Java folder
 * **JRE_HOME** - This is the base Java folder
-* **JAVA_OPTS** - These are Java option
+* **JAVA_OPTS** - These are Java options

-Here is an _excerpt_ of a sample `/root/.bashrc` file that shows these variables:
+Set the environment variables in `/root/.bashrc` , for example:

 ```bash
 OPENAM_BASE_NAME=ace